-- landscaping
+- Iandscaping

 - insulating the house

 - adding on another room.

-For more information, see the Guide to capital gains tax 2007 and Taxation Ruling TR 97/23.
-See also Capital gains tax on page 23.
+➢ For more information, see Capital gains tax on page 23.
+You can also see Rental properties - claiming repairs and maintenance expense (NAT 72841), the Guide to capital gains tax 2011 and Taxation Ruling TR 97/23.